 The Pros and Cons of Cleaning with Vinegar

-In an attempt to liver a greener lifestyle I started using vinegar to clean my home instead of harsh cleaners you find at the store.
-Not only is vinegar a great green cleaning product, it also costs much less than typical store bought cleaners.
+In an attempt to live a greener lifestyle I started using vinegar to clean my home instead of harsh cleaners you find at the store.
+Not only is vinegar a great green cleaning product, it also costs much less than typical store-bought cleaners.
 Vinegar can safely clean almost any surface in your house from windows to wood to the inside of your refrigerator.
 However, for all the pros vinegar cleaner offers, there are some cons as well.
 Here's my list of pros and cons for vinegar cleaner.

 Vinegar Cleaning Pros:

 - Cheaper than store bought cleaners